Sleeves - The Basic Types

 Set-In Sleeve

-Check out our video tutorials page as many of the pattern tutorials will show you how to insert set-in sleeves.
-Set in sleeves have lots of different variations, for example the Hove Dress has set-in puff sleeves.
+If you want to watch examples of the set-in sleeves being inserted, check out our video tutorials page as many of the pattern tutorials will show you how to insert set-in sleeves.

 Sussex Seamstress is an independent pattern maker, based in Sussex, UK.

-While you’re here, why not take a look at my range of sewing patterns for women?
+While you’re here, why not take a look at our range of sewing patterns for women?